CHAPTER Eng

 licensure, shall result in denying a license application.

-All persons licensed under RSA 310-A:2 through RSA 310-A:27 shall be
+(b) All persons licensed under RSA 310-A:2 through RSA 310-A:27

-conduct and shall be deemed to be familiar with their several provisions.
-Such knowledge shall encompass the
+professional conduct and shall be deemed to be familiar with their several

-and candid in the licensee's statements or written response to the board or its
+be forthright and candid in the licensee's statements or written response to

-representatives on matters pertaining to professional conduct.
+the board or its representatives on matters pertaining to professional conduct.

-(c)
+(c) Licensees shall

-application or other document filed with or statement made to the board.
+document filed with or statement made to the board.

-Licensees shall inform the board of a principal business or home address
+inform the board of a principal business or home address to which all official

-to which all official board communications should be directed, and of all
+board communications should be directed, and of all addresses where they are

-business or home address shall be reported to the board within 30 days.
+address shall be reported to the board within 30 days.

 Source. #6911, eff 12-15-98; ss by #8190, eff